lsst/rtn-100/index.rst

 recover about 1/3 of storage space) as well as core hours and wall-clock days to complete the campaign.
 The last two rows of the table show rough metrics for a six month and full year DRP campaign.

-.. table:: DRP campaign metrics.
+xxx.. table:: DRP campaign metrics.

   +---+--------+-------------+------------+----------+---------+--------------+-------------+---------+-----+-----+
   |DRP|  RTN/DM|     Year Mos|      visits| det/visit|  tracts | steps/stages |   core-hours|  storage| days|Where|